IIIA-ML/alk/README.md

 The distribution is calculated by extracting a proportion of cases from the case base and computing their similarities to all remaining cases.
 This tool can be used to
 a) check if the similarity metric _discriminates_ the cases well enough;
-b) check if kNN search is prone to so-called _curse of dimensionality_;
+b) check if kNN search is prone to the so-called _curse of dimensionality_;
 c) have a preliminary idea of the _gain_ of _ALK_ for a case base.

 Example: